by Dr. C.H. Weaver M.D. updated 11/2022

 Tagrisso is a 3rd generation, EGFR- TKI medication that potently and selectively inhibits both EGFRm and EGFR T790M resistance mutations.10,11

-The results demonstrating the effectiveness of Tagrisso included 2 clinical trials that involved 411 patients with advanced NSCLC who had the EGFR T790M mutation.
-Their cancer had progressed following treatment with a standard EGFR inhibitor.
+The results demonstrating the effectiveness of Tagrisso included 2 clinical trials that involved 411 patients with advanced NSCLC who had the EGFR T790M mutation and cancer that had progressed following treatment with a 1st or 2nd generation EGFR inhibitor.
 All patients were treated with Tagrisso.

 - The most common side effects were diarrhea, and skin and nail conditions.